 - Combine the cornstarch, smoked paprika, onion powder, garlic powder, and sea salt.
 Toss thoroughly with the sweet potatoes.

 - Cut parchment paper to fit your baking tray and set it aside.
 Place the empty baking tray in the oven to preheat it to get crisper sweet potatoes.

 Bake the sweet potatoes

-- Once your oven is hot enough, carefully take the hot baking tray out of the oven and place the parchment paper on it.
+- Once your oven is hot enough, carefully remove the hot baking tray and place the parchment paper on it.
 Line up the sliced sweet potatoes carefully.

-- Tip: Do not crowd them, and don't let them touch each other—Bake for 25 minutes on the top rack.
+- Tip: Do not crowd them or let them touch each other—Bake for 25 minutes on the top rack.

 - Take the tray out of the oven and flip the fries over with a spatula.
 Bake for another 15 minutes or until crispy.
 Observe the fries to prevent them from burning to a crisp!